 Mt.
-Hamilton Road (part of State Route 130) is a sinuous 19-mile (31 km) road located in California's Diablo Range, in Santa Clara County, California, USA, climbing up to Mount Hamilton, a mountain pass at an elevation of 4,216ft (1.285m) above the sea level, and the site of Lick Observatory, the first permanently occupied mountain-top observatory.
+Hamilton Road is the name of a sinuous mountain drive located in Santa Clara County, in the US state of California.
 The road is advertised to include 365 curves, one for each day of the year.

 Does Mount Hamilton have snow?

 Set high in California's Diablo Range, in Santa Clara County the mountain is high enough to receive snowfall in the winter.
 At this elevation, Mt.
 Hamilton may be cool and changeable, so bring a sweater or coat and remember that it becomes cooler and often more prone to storms at higher elevations.
 Occasionally, when a cold, wet storm comes in from the Gulf of Alaska or Canada, Mt.
 Hamilton and the surrounding peaks get significant snowfall.

 Built in 1875–76 in anticipation of the observatory, and the need to carry materials and equipment up the mountain in horse-drawn wagons, the grade seldom exceeds 6.5 percent.
 The sinuous road follows a gradual grade laid out over a century ago for horses and carts.
 It has many sharp curves and is quite narrow in places.